 By Dirk Smith, M.Sc, SDL (He/Him)

 Following the first panel which discussed how authenticity in sport influences performance.
-The second panel event at the 6th Edition of #AuthenticMe hosted by Sports Media LGBT+ and Pride of the Terraces focused on building inclusion in sport from the grassroots level.
-The panel featured discussions from Zyra Evangelista and Ross Lockerbie who shared their experiences in participating in and building LGBTQ+ inclusive sports teams as well as Blair Hamilton with the University of Brighton who is considered one of the leading scientific experts on transgender athletes.
+The second panel event at the 6th Edition of #AuthenticMe hosted by Sports Media LGBT+ and Pride of the Terraces that was delivered as a part of Scotland’s Year of Stories 2022 and was also part of the programme for the Erasmus+ project “Sporting (S)Equals”.
+The event focused on building inclusion in sport from the grassroots level and featured panel discussions from Zyra Evangelista and Ross Lockerbie who shared their experiences in participating in and building LGBTQ+ inclusive sports teams as well as Blair Hamilton with the University of Brighton who is considered one of the leading scientific experts on transgender athletes.

 🏴🌈 Celebrating Scottish Sporting Pride!
 Thank you to everyone who made our #AuthenticMe event in Glasgow super special 🙏